Clarifying Complicated Federal Capital Gains Tax Laws

 There are also other important tax implications to consider.
 For example, it is not beneficial to give away highly appreciated property as gifts prior to your death.
 You could disqualify yourself from the “step up” into the next tax bracket, which would lower the percentage at which your estate is taxed.

-Our New Jersey attorneys will explain these and other tax consequences in order to minimize the taxes paid on your inheritance.
+Our attorneys will explain these and other tax consequences in order to minimize the taxes paid on your inheritance.

-At the Elder Rice & Quattrone, PC, our goal is that you pay as little tax on your inheritance as legally possible.
-Contact our Ocean City location to discuss your situation.
+At Rice & Quattrone, PC, our goal is ensuring that you pay as little tax on your inheritance as legally possible.
+From our offices in Cherry Hill and Linwood, we advise clients throughout New Jersey and the greater Philadelphia metro area.

-Using our 25-plus years of experience with tax planning, we will walk you through each step of this complex area of tax law to ensure that you pay as little capital gains tax as legally possible.
-We draft our own documents to ensure that your tax plan optimizes your unique circumstances.
+Using our 30-plus years of experience with tax planning, we will walk you through each step of this complex area of tax law to ensure that you pay as little capital gains tax as legally possible.
+We draft our own documents to make sure that your tax plan optimizes your unique circumstances.
+Our attorneys are licensed to practice in New Jersey and Pennsylvania.